DIDSR/BoneJ_Headless/index.rst

 * Connectivity

-Detailed description onindividual plugins is provided in section :ref:`plugins`.
+Detailed description on individual plugins is provided in section :ref:`plugins`.

 Installation
 ------------